zhutao100/qwen-image-mps/README.md

 ## Qwen Image (MPS/CUDA/CPU)

-Generate images from text prompts using the Hugging Face Diffusers pipeline for `Qwen/Qwen-Image`, with automatic device selection for Apple Silicon (MPS), NVIDIA CUDA, or CPU fallback.
+Generate and edit images from text prompts using the Hugging Face Diffusers pipeline for `Qwen/Qwen-Image`, with automatic device selection for Apple Silicon (MPS), NVIDIA CUDA, or CPU fallback.

 ### Features
 - **Auto device selection**: prefers MPS (Apple Silicon), then CUDA, else CPU
 - **Simple CLI**: provide a prompt and number of steps
+- **Image generation**: create new images from text prompts
+- **Image editing**: modify existing images using text instructions
 - **Timestamped outputs**: avoids overwriting previous generations
 - **Fast mode**: 8-step generation using Lightning LoRA (auto-downloads if needed)
  - **Multi-image generation**: generate multiple images in one run with `--num-images`